 In May 2022, the trial took place on the Greek island of Syros.
 Although both the prosecution and the judges acknowledged that the three defendants were not the smugglers or had acted for profit, nor were they to blame for the 18 deaths, the three fathers were convicted of “facilitating unauthorised entry”, resulting in a sentence of 187 years for Kheiraldin, the “captain”, and 126 years for each of the two “assistants”.
-The lawyers have appealed the decision.

 In December 2020, Mohamad H., who had fled from war in Somalia to Turkey, tried to reach Greece on a rubber boat together with 33 other people.
 In the Aegean sea, the boat got into distress and eventually capsized close to the island of Lesbos.

 All the people were rescued by the Greek coast guard and brought to Mytilene port, Lesbos.
 There, Mohamad was arrested for “driving the boat” and consequently charged with the “illegal transportation of third-country nationals” (smuggling), with the aggravating circumstances of endangering the life of 32 people and causing the death of two.

 On May 13 2021, the trial started.
 Mohamad explained that he neither knew how to drive a boat nor did he want to and that he only took the wheel to save his co-passengers from drowning.
 He did this without knowing that simply steering a wheel is considered a crime under Greek law.
 Eventually, was sentenced to 142 years in prison.
 The lawyers filed an appeal.

 Amir & Akif